Dsummers91/lll/README.md

 32cafedd: getConstructorParameter()
 ```

-That is where the function is stored in memory
+That is where the keccak hash of the function (hash of "getConstructorParameter()" is 32cafedd)

 Put that in contract